paulberinde/WikiWalk/PROCESS.md

 ![alt text](https://github.com/paulberinde/project/blob/master/doc/logotest3.png)

 # Day 2
-The main focus of day two is to test the GoogleMaps API inside a in a simple android implementation .If time permits, the Media Wiki API will also be tested.
-Lastly, work on the design document will be started.
+Day 2 will be spent doing the following:
++ Setting up Google Maps API and building a simple implementation to test it
++ Research MediaWiki API
++ Start on the design document